Peeyush-04/Networking/README.md

 ## 🗺️ Network Topoloy

-The campus comprises several buildings, each employing distinct network topologes:
+The campus comprises several buildings, each employing distinct network topologes:

 | Building                          | Topology Used | Devices Used                          |
 |-----------------------------------|---------------|----------------------------------------|